awsdocs/amazon-fsx-windows-user-guide/doc_source/what-is.md

 ## Security and Data Protection<a name="security-considerations"></a>

 Amazon FSx provides multiple levels of security and compliance to help ensure that your data is protected\.
 It automatically encrypts data at rest \(for both file systems and backups\) using keys that you manage in AWS Key Management Service \(AWS KMS\)\.
 Data in transit is also automatically encrypted using SMB Kerberos session keys\.
-It has been assessed to comply with ISO and PCI\-DSS certifications, and is HIPAA eligible\.
+It has been assessed to comply with ISO, PCI\-DSS, and SOC certifications, and is HIPAA eligible\.

 Amazon FSx provides access control at the file and folder level with Windows access control lists \(ACLs\)\.
 It provides access control at the file system level using Amazon Virtual Private Cloud \(Amazon VPC\) security groups\.
 In addition, it provides access control at the API level using AWS Identity and Access Management \(IAM\) access policies\.
 Users accessing file systems are authenticated with Microsoft Active Directory\.
 Amazon FSx integrates with AWS CloudTrail to monitor and log your API calls letting you see actions taken by users on your Amazon FSx resources\.